|I.||What is the Preflight report?|

 Make sure you have added recipients to your Campaign, the preflight report will mark this as a fail if you have failed to do so.

-Email addresses in the 'From' section will get flagged in the preflight report if there is a space inbetween them.
+Email addresses in the 'From' section will get flagged in the preflight report if they contain spaces.
 You will be prompted to correct this in the preflight report section.

 The preflight report will not let you send your Campaign if your domain is invalid.
 This is not a very common issue but if it does arise, please contact our Helpdesk.